mokdevel/DarcMods/DarcMissions/docs/MISSION_ROADBLOCK.md

 AIs have setup roadblocks on roads.
 They will patrol the location and may have loot with them.

+Note on GM requested mission: The location for the mission will be searched from the closest road.
+It will not be exactly where you put the mission.

 ```
 int version : See Common parameters
 string author : See Common parameters